 Third, and most important, dofollow links can still make a positive impact in your ranking!
 Yes, you’ve heard us right!
-The announcement of March 2020 by Google has clarified, that Google will use nofollow attribute (along with “ugc” and “sponsored”) as hints, meaning that they may still be indexed upon Google’s discretion.
+The announcement by Google has clarified, that Google will use nofollow attribute (along with “ugc” and “sponsored”) as hints, meaning that they may still be indexed upon Google’s discretion.

 Your link and its achor text can now be analyzed separately to determine whether any ranking juice should pass to your website.

 For example, all of the links placed on Wikipedia are nofollow, but no one will ever say that they are useless, as Wikipedia is a super reliable source of information.
 There is a brilliant case study that has proven that Google does take Wikipedia links into account.